3 new COVID-19 cases confirmed across Eastern New Mexico

 CURRY COUNTY, N.M.
-(KFDA) - New Mexico State health officials have confirmed 143 additional positive COVID-19 cases across the state including three new cases in Eastern New Mexico.
+(KFDA) - New Mexico State health officials have confirmed 155 additional positive cases across the state with three of those in Eastern New Mexico counties.

+Two new cases in Curry County, and one new case in Roosevelt County have been announced.

-As of May 12, 32 Curry County residents, five Quay County residents, 12 Roosevelt County residents and three Union County residents have tested positive.
+As of May 13, 34 Curry County residents, five Quay County residents, 13 Roosevelt County and three Union County residents have tested positive.

 - Quay County: 5